-The Training Answer Key and Annotated Test and the Annotated User Performance Evaluation should be distributed once the quiz has been completed and answers reviewed with the class.
+The Training Answer Key and Annotated Test should be distributed once the quiz has been completed and answers reviewed with the class.

 The training evaluation includes each student completing an evaluation and feedback form and training quiz, and receiving an annotated answer key and performance evaluation.